Hazardous Road Conditions Accident Attorney Denville NJ

 Netcong Dangerous Road Accident Attorney Finds Liable Parties

 Personal injury claims citing hazardous driving conditions are most frequently considered matters of premises liability.
-In New Jersey, property owners are responsible for providing a safe and secure environments for guests.
-This is never more true than for inherently dangerous roads.
+In New Jersey, property owners are responsible for providing a safe and secure environment for guests.
+This is never truer than for inherently dangerous roads.
 Pursuant to these regulations, your Netcong dangerous road accident attorney will strive to find fault with the party responsible for maintaining the road.

 Finding fault for a motor vehicle accident often involves proving what caused your accident in the first place.
 To do this, we can rely on police reports, photographs of the scene, witness testimony, and much more.
 In some cases, our legal team may even call in an expert witness to testify regarding the nature of your accident to prove that hazardous conditions were the cause.

 Parsippany Hazardous Road Conditions Lawyer Discusses Personal Injury Claims Against Government Entities

 Many roads in New Jersey are owned and/or maintained by government entities.
 The NJ Turnpike, interstates, and Garden State Parkway are a few such examples.
 While it is certainly possible to hold these government entities responsible for your injurious motor vehicle accident, there are a few specific loopholes which you and your Parsipanny hazardous road conditions lawyer must navigate.

 The statute of limitations for personal injury claims is typically two (2) years in New Jersey.
 However, all claims for injuries on government property must be filed with 90 days of your accident.
 It is important to distinguish that this filing is considered a notice of claim, and is meant to notify the government of your intent to sue.